 -

 Single tropical stem.
 One dramatic bird of paradise, king protea, or anthurium.
 It photographs beautifully and costs a fraction of a full arrangement.
-Orchids are especially smart for beach weddings because they thrive in heat, according to Destination Wedding Details.
+Orchids are especially smart for beach weddings because they thrive in heat, as Destination Wedding Details notes.

 -

 Feather bouquet.
 Lightweight, windproof, and surprisingly elegant.
-According to East Park, feather bouquets are more affordable than fresh flowers and suit nautical or vintage beach themes perfectly.
+As East Park notes, feather bouquets are more affordable than fresh flowers and suit nautical or vintage beach themes perfectly.

 -